How to be more confident: 5 simple ways to build your confidence and self-esteem

 5. Build a support network

-Women's Confidence (opens in new tab), a large global study to understand, measure, and increase women’s confidence, found that few women around the world actually feel extremely confident.
+Women's Confidence, a large global study to understand, measure, and increase women’s confidence, found that few women around the world actually feel extremely confident.
 One of their findings suggests that contrary to popular belief, "confidence is not a personal matter or an individual possession."

 Their research indicated that it’s something that you, "receive, give and grow with others.
 There is strength in joining forces: increasing confidence is something collective."

 Surround yourself with people who lift you up, not put you down.
 Choose those who give you energy, not sap yours away.
-In light of the shocking gender imbalance with regards to any number of issues, of which low confidence impairs, it's especially important to lift your fellow females up too.
+In light of the shocking gender imbalance with regard to any number of issues, of which low confidence impairs, it's especially important to lift your fellow females up too.

 What are the wider impacts of low self confidence in women?

-Dr. Sabrina Romanoff (opens in new tab), a clinical psychologist, says, "low self-confidence could result in failed social relationships, difficulties maintaining romantic relationships, persistent feelings of exhaustion, depression, and isolation."
+Dr. Sabrina Romanoff, a clinical psychologist, says, "Low self-confidence could result in failed social relationships, difficulties maintaining romantic relationships, persistent feelings of exhaustion, depression, and isolation."

 Dr Romanoff explains, that if a person believes that they are competent, smart, and capable, others are much more likely to believe them.
 "By acting confident, people are more likely to appear credible, manage high-stress or pressured situations, make strong first impressions, and manage challenges," she says.
 "Confidence also attracts other people as you are more likely to make others feel comfortable and drawn to you."